kiote/google-scholar-save/README.md

 ## Solution

 This repo offers you a JS script to copy-paste to the [browser console](https://balsamiq.com/support/faqs/browserconsole/) and wait until it does all the clicks.
 After that, you must do only one click - "Export all".

+## Warning

+Most of this code Chat-GPT generated, so don't expect much from it's quality.
+Last time I checked it worked :)